 Mehrotra's research also shows that retail clinics are comparable to urgent care centers and physicians' offices on measures of quality and fare better than emergency departments.
 His team reached these conclusions after examining 14 quality indicators, such as what kind of tests were ordered and what drugs were prescribed.
 They determined that one in five visits to a doctor and one in 10 to an ER could be handled by a retail clinic.

 Beyond just treating ear infections and other common ailments, many retail clinics are now expanding their offerings to include injections for osteoporosis; diabetes monitoring, including blood glucose checks; and other chronic disease management.
 Hospital systems are moving to open convenient care clinics inside Walmart stores in smaller and larger markets.
-Rural areas represent a new frontier for the sector where options for primary care are often limited, says Tom Charland, an analyst who heads the Shoreview, Minn.,-based consulting and research firm Merchant Medicine.
+Rural areas represent a new frontier for the sector where options for primary care are often limited, says Tom Charland, an analyst who heads the Shoreview, Minnesota-based consulting and research firm Merchant Medicine.

 "It's almost like the retail clinics are going to come out of the closet and say 'We're willing to be your medical home,'" Charland says.
 He believes they'll stop short of offering all services a primary care doctor would, in part, because their business model is built around speedy service — the top reason respondents to our poll say they go to retail clinics.